4 units, Spring 2016

 |Textbooks:||Microbiology with Diseases by Body System (4th Edition) by Bauman

-Microbiology - Laboratory Theory and Application, second edition (customized for ARC) by Leboffe and Pierce (Customized for American River College)
+Microbiology - Laboratory Application and Practice (2nd Edition) by Leboffe and Pierce (Customized for American River College)

 General Microbiology (BIOL 440) is designed for students interested in allied health or disciplines in the biological sciences.
 This lecture/laboratory course provides an introduction to the study of microorganisms and their interrelationships with the human body.
 The course covers the structure, physiology, genetics, and biochemistry of microorganisms, with an emphasis on health-related applications.
 The course also examines how the human body interacts with microorganisms.
 The laboratory component of the course provides hands-on experience with microbiology techniques, including aseptic technique, microbial growth, and diagnostic procedures.This goal of this course is to teach students to: